From Seed to Bloom: Your Guide for Growing Sweet Peas from Seed

 This process can be done for indoor and spring sowing.
 You can skip this process when fall sowing.

-Sweet peas produce abundant roots, so using a deep container when sowing seeds is essential.
+Sweet peas produce abundant roots, so it’s essential to use a deep container when sowing seeds.
 I usually use 4-inch pots, but you can also use root trainers.

 The more room you provide for their strong root systems at the beginning stages of the seed-starting process, the better the plant will grow in the long run.